dcunited001/dc.files/REFIND_SECURITY_NOTES.md

 For many, using a password manager sounds overly complicated, especially one that's not sync'd to the cloud.
 However, I can assure you, it's actually way simpler.
 Just trust me.
+Everyone needs a variable degree of privacy, but it's important to know what protections your process actually gives you.

 > Don't let someone own all your bases at once.